What is the SMPTE ST 2110 Suite of Standards?

 - SMPTE ST 2110-10/-20/-30 — addressing system concerns and uncompressed video and audio streams

-- SMPTE ST 2110-21 — specifying traffic shaping and delivery timing of uncompressed video
+- SMPTE ST 2110-21 — specifying traffic shaping and delivery timing of the uncompressed video

 - SMPTE ST 2110-40 — maps ancillary data packets (as defined in SMPTE ST 291-1) into Real-Time Transport Protocol (RTP) packets that are transported via User Data Protocol/Internet Protocol (UDP/IP) and enables those packets to be moved synchronously with associated video and audio essence streams